Indian Consulate in Shanghai closes in-person services as COVID crisis worsens in China | Health

 The Consulate's notice came as Shanghai, China’s biggest city, continues to reel under the massive spread of the Omicron variant, prompting officials to continue the lockdown.

-China's National Health Commission (NHC) on Wednesday said Shanghai city has reported 1,189 positive and 25,141 new asymptomatic cases, with the number of infections once again crossing 26,000, putting extreme pressure on the city's health system.
+China's National Health Commission (NHC) on Wednesday said Shanghai city has reported 1,189 positive and 25,141 new asymptomatic cases, a consecutive 11th day record high cases with the number of infections once again crossing 26,000, putting extreme pressure on the city’s health system.

 China's other provinces too have reported an increasing number of cases.
 Jilin province reported 233 cases, followed by 22 in Guangdong, 14 in Hainan and 12 in Zhejiang, it said.